evanwill/_drafts/_notes/vs-code.md

 - Disable annoyingly unhelpful html tag closing: `"html.autoClosingTags": false`
 - Limit html suggestions: `"html.suggest.angular1": false, "html.suggest.ionic": false`

+Once you have everything set up nicely, copy your `settings.json` file to a git repo and reuse it on all your computers!

 ## Change themes

 Type `Ctrl+K` then `Ctrl+T`, then choose a theme from the list.